Aromatherapy Essential Oil Safety Tips: What You Need to Know

 "The essential oil in a bottle is 50-100 times more concentrated than that in the plant and safety issues apply to essential oils that may not apply to the whole plant or herbal extract."

-Always mix concentrated EO with a carrier oil, such as coconut, jojoba, or sweet almond oil, before using topically to avoid irritation or burns.
+Always mix concentrated essential oil with a carrier oil, such as coconut, jojoba, or sweet almond oil, before using topically to avoid irritation or burns.

 Essential Oils Dilution chart